There’s a price to be paid for convenience.

 So, ending a hundred years of tradition, the last Monday in May became Memorial Day Observed, and May 30th… unobserved.

-Some of the first days of remembrance were observed in the South by Civil War widows.
+Some of our first days of remembrance were observed in the South by widows of the Civil War.

-At the ceremony dedicating the Gettysburg cemetery, President Lincoln paid tribute to those who “…gave the last full measure of devotion” but he made no distinction between “…these honored dead”.
-They were Americans.
-And they were family… literally.
+At the ceremony dedicating the Gettysburg cemetery, President Lincoln paid tribute to those who “…gave the last full measure of devotion” but he made no distinction between the “…honored dead”.

 Years earlier, their fathers and grandfathers helped shepherd thirteen rebelling colonies into a new nation “…conceived in liberty”.